KashGG/KashGG.github.io/README.md

-"Private Project is Private website that I can share my projects with other people.
+"Private Project is Private website that I can share my projects with other people..